Tyulis/3DSkit/Readme.md

 *	Extract and convert many files formats found in 3DS, WiiU, and why not NDS games
 *	Pack or repack them
-*	Decompress, and soon compress these files with their original compression
+*	Decompress, compress these files with their original compression

 How to use
 ==========